'In The Heights' Filmmakers Hope Story Brings Message Of Hope

 NEW YORK (CBSNewYork) — “In the Heights” arrives on the big screen Wednesday.

-The movie was adapted from the 2008 Broadway musical about Washington Heights and there’s plenty of anticipation uptown.READ MORE: 12-Year-Old Girl Wounded In Bronx Double Shooting
+The movie was adapted from the 2008 Broadway musical about Washington Heights and there’s plenty of anticipation uptown.READ MORE: Eric Adams Ducking Out Of CBS2's Leading Contenders Debate Thursday Night, The Last Before Early Voting Starts

 CBS2’s Aundrea Cline-Thomas spoke with the film’s creators about the movie’s message of hope.

-Note: This report originally appeared on June 7, 2021 and has since been updated.